alibaba/pipcook/docs/doc/Low-level-plugin-style Quick Start-en.md

 <a name="PEMXT"></a>
 #### Local

-First install piphook-cli , it is a pipcook scaffolding that provides environment initialization, control process start and end, log view and etc.
+First install pipcook-cli , it is a pipcook scaffolding that provides environment initialization, control process start and end, log view and etc.

 If you want to use GPU acceleration  and python bridge (for instance, our built-in object detection pipeline), we suggest you use the following docker method